s7u512/NSSO-77-SAS/README.md

 ## 7. Acknowledgements

+This is a personal project.
 These scripts were inspired by [the work of Deepak Johnson](https://github.com/deepakjohnson91/NSSO-77-Round-SAS/).
 I would like to thank Deepak for his initial work and guidance in this project.
 Thanks are due also to friends and other colleagues from the [Foundation for Agrarian Studies](https://fas.org.in/) for all their help.